What is Manage Collaborators?

 How to use Manage Collaborators

-To invite someone to your app, on the Manage Collaborators’ +Invite tab, enter the email address, then select the type of access to be given to the user, which can be of three (3) types:
+To invite someone to your app, on the Manage Collaborators’ +Invite tab, enter the email address, then select the type of access to be given to the user, which can be one of three types:

 Can edit and publish updates

 When inviting several people at the same time, it is standard to separate multiple email addresses with a comma.
 However, everyone invited at the same time will have the same access control level.

 The invitation(s) are then sent to the email address(es).
 To accept the invitation, the user simply has to click the link in the email, then enter the login credentials provided.